obaoba0808/lighthouse-1/docs/releasing.md

 # Open the PR and await merge...
 echo "It's been merged! 🎉"

-# Get that new changelog commit + one last test.
+# One last test (this script uses origin/master, so we also get the commit with the new changelog - that commit should be HEAD).
 bash ./lighthouse-core/scripts/release/test.sh
 # Package everything for publishing
 bash ./lighthouse-core/scripts/release/prepare-package.sh